Marissa Young | Head Coach

 Prior to her stint at EMU, Young was the head coach at Concordia University in Ann Arbor, Mich., from 2008-11.
 In less than three years, she turned the 2-20 program to a 23-23 record, the second-most wins in a single season since an appearance in the 2002 NAIA National Tournament.

+As a player, Young was a three-time All-America selection as a pitcher at the University of Michigan and was named the 2002 Big Ten Pitcher of the Year and 2003 Big Ten Player of the Year.
 Young graduated from Michigan in 2003 as the all-time strikeout leader (927) and her 88 career wins became the second highest in program history.
 She also matched the then-program single-season home run record with 13 in 2003.

 Young played two years of professional softball, one overseas in Italy and the second year with the Texas Thunder of the National Pro Fastpitch.